liventcord/Liventcord/README.md

 ## Getting Started

-To get started with **LiventCord**, you can set up the backend locally or interact with the main server hosted at [leventcord.bsite.net](https://leventcord.bsite.net)
+To get started with **LiventCord**, you can set up the backend locally

 ### Prerequisites